Shopify/shopify-api-ruby/README.md

    end
    ```

-7. If you would like to run a small number of calls against a different api version you can use this block syntax:
+7. If you would like to run a small number of calls against a different API version you can use this block syntax:

    ```ruby
    ShopifyAPI::Session.temp(domain: "SHOP_NAME.myshopify.com", token: token, api_version: '2019-04') do